saffimuhammadhashir/VisionAI-Hackathon/readme.md

 #### Step-by-Step Code:

 1. **Input Directory Setup**: Directories for XML, actions, and output files are defined, and output folders are created.
+These directories need to be updated to the specific, correct directories.

 ```python
 xml_dir = '/home/user/VisionRD_COMP/xml'